Scioto Bend Preserve

 309 acres of Scioto River Floodplain & Wetlands, 2.6 Miles of River Frontage

-AOA’s 309-acre Scioto Bend Preserve is located on a large bend in the Scioto River adjacent to the City of Circleville in Pickaway County.
-The property includes 2.62 miles of Scioto River mainstem frontage and a large island.
-This property is a part of AOA’s Scioto River Flyway Corridor initiative.
-Thousands of waterfowl typically use this flyway corridor during the early spring and fall migration periods.
+An AOA Re-Wilding and Re-Hydration Project.
+AOA’s 309-acre Scioto Bend Preserve received floodwaters from the Scioto River this past February for the first time since levees were constructed on the property.
+Located on a large bend in the river channel adjacent to the City of Circleville in Pickaway County, this property includes about 2.62 miles of Scioto mainstem river frontage.
+This property was acquired as part of AOA’s Scioto River Flyway Corridor Initiative and will accommodate many of the thousands of waterfowl and migratory birds that use this corridor during the early spring and fall migration periods.